Kumis: Fermentation

 Kumis is made by fermenting raw milk (that is, unpasteurized) over the course of hours or days, often while stirring or churning.
 (The physical agitation has similarities to making butter.)
 During the fermentation, lactobacilli bacteria acidify the milk, and yeasts turn it into a carbonated and mildly alcoholic drink.

 Traditionally, this fermentation took place in horse-hide containers, which might be left on the top of a yurt and turned over on occasion, or strapped to a saddle and joggled around over the course of a day's riding.
 Today, a wooden vat or plastic barrel may be used in place of the leather container.
 In modern, controlled production, the initial fermentation takes two to five hours, at a temperature of around 27 °C; this may be followed by a cooler aging period.

-Kumis itself has a very low level of alcohol, between 0.7 and 2.5%, comparable to small beer, the common drink of medieval Europe that also helps to avoid the consumption of potentially contaminated water.
+Kumis itself has a very low level of alcohol, between 0.7 and 2.5%.
 Kumis can, however, be strengthened through freeze distillation, a technique Central Asian nomads are reported to have employed.
 It can also be made into the distilled beverage known as arkhi.